What can be done with optical technology for the realization of a sustainable global environment?

 Comparison of methods

-Hamamatsu Photonics develops and manufactures compact, light weight, and highly sensitive photodetectors that are ideal for scintillation methods.
+Hamamatsu Photonics develops and manufactures compact, lightweight, and highly sensitive photodetectors that are ideal for scintillation methods.

 Scintillation method